-ETFO has released a new video describing the important role that ETFO members play to ensure that workplace violence incidents get reported.
+ETFO’s first video, ETFO Takes Action on Violence in Schools, describes the important role that ETFO members play to ensure that workplace violence incidents get reported.

 Please take a few minutes to check it out.